reactiveui/website/input/docs/handbook/data-persistence/index.md

 <details><summary>Newtonsoft.JSON Suspension Driver</summary>
 <p>

 Here is an implementation that uses [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json) with `TypeNameHandling.All` json serialization setting for its persistense.
 The type information is included into the serialized JSON file, which means that `RoutingState` navigation stack consisting of `IRoutableViewModel`s could be restored.
 However, this driver isn't compatible with UWP.
 If you'd like to persist UWP state to a file, use `StorageFile` APIs instead of `System.IO.File`.
+You can also use [Xamarin.Essentials SecureStorage APIs](https://docs.microsoft.com/en-us/xamarin/essentials/secure-storage?tabs=android) to read and write serialized JSON objects, `SecureStorage.SetAsync` and  `SecureStorage.GetAsync`.

 ```cs
 public class NewtonsoftJsonSuspensionDriver : ISuspensionDriver